A glimpse of multi-realities – illustrating the traditional and digital media by Señor Galván

 Text by Caryl Mae Soler.
 Images courtesy of Franchesca Lesaca.

 Nothing will ever beat the sense of realness that embodied the distortion of latent discoveries between the different realms of realities, embraced by the influence of comfort or in madness among the shed of the light conveying the possibilities it proffers in the medium of communication and expression.
 Questions that play around the two sides of the spectrum, between the abstraction and figuration.

-Señor Javier Galván, the former Director of Instituto Cervantes de Manila, shares a spectacular way of his sentiments that thrills the complex understanding of the modern and contemporary audience with the great influence of Betsy Westendorp, by spearheading its 1st Solo Exhibition at Leon Gallery International under Derek Flores’ art management, with his mixed masterpiece of paintings and photographs entitled, “Otras Realidades” (Other Realities), that opened last June 7 exhibiting until June 20, 2022.
+Señor Javier Galván, the Director of Instituto Cervantes de Manila, shares a spectacular way of his sentiments that thrills the complex understanding of the modern and contemporary audience with the great influence of Betsy Westendorp, by spearheading its 1st Solo Exhibition at Leon Gallery International under Derek Flores’ art management, with his mixed masterpiece of paintings and photographs entitled, “Otras Realidades” (Other Realities), that opened last June 7 exhibiting until June 20, 2022.

 Un Tranvia Llamado Tijan, a prolific shot of a city stoplight in a midst of a busy crowd with its smudged and blurry light stripes making it vaguer creating self-idiom of its propelled elements.
 The Lucernario Oranes photographs show the explicit example of claro-obscuro, or in other words chiaroscuro, which refers to a strong contrast between lightness and darkness that creates the illusion of volume that was developed during the Renaissance.
 This has the reflecting potency of shadows and light in the colors of russet orange and calming turquoise.
 Sin Titulo also shows a different balance of chiaroscuro by its monochromatic light to dark orange shade, visually echoing the altered reality of skies.